Six Tips To Find MMA Underdogs Worth Betting On

 1. Take a Closer Look at a Fighter’s Career

-This seems too obvious to count as wisdom, but many new bettors just look at a fighter’s overall record by ignoring how that combatant actually won and lost their fights and their career trajectory.
+This seems too obvious to count as wisdom, but many new bettors just look at a fighter’s overall record, ignoring how that combatant actually won and lost their fights and their career trajectory.

 While researching on the combatant’s previous fights, questions you want to ask are:

 - How many fights have they won consecutively?

 - How long was their average winning bout time?

 - How often has a fighter fought in a given year?

 - If a fighter recently lost a contest, was it a close loss that went to the scorecards?

 These are all factors you want to keep in mind when conducting preliminary research.

 One of the best places to check out a fighter’s professional history is Sherdog, a site which shows exactly how a fighter won or lost (knockout, submission, decision, disqualification).
 This will help you identify just how good a particular combatant is overall and if they favor one style of martial art the most.

 To delve deeper into fighters’ tendencies, you have to review their fight stats.
 Like other sports, there are now ample statistics available in MMA and they can give you some fantastic insight on a fighter’s patterns.